Top

 Bilbao in a nutshell

-Bilbao embodies a different Spain, distinct from the one sold to international tourists for years.
+Bilbao represents a different Spain — not the one that’s been sold to international tourists for years.
+It’s more discreet, a little rougher around the edges, but truly fascinating.

 Visit Bilbao in 2 days